Oxalis corniculata

 Oxalis corniculata, the creeping woodsorrel, procumbent yellow sorrel or sleeping beauty, is a somewhat delicate-appearing, low-growing herbaceous plant in the family Oxalidaceae.

+Oxalis corniculata is a small creeping type of woodsorrel that tends to grow well in moist climates.
 It resembles the common yellow woodsorrel, Oxalis stricta.

 Description

-It has a narrow, creeping stem that readily roots at the nodes.
-The trifoliate leaves are subdivided into three rounded leaflets and resemble a clover in shape.
-Some varieties have green leaves, while others, like Oxalis corniculata var. atropurpurea, have purple.
-The leaves have inconspicuous stipules at the base of each petiole.
-The flowers are small and yellow, with some having round-edged petals and others possessing sharp ends.
-The flowers close when direct sun is not hitting the plant, hence the name "sleeping beauty".
-Some specimen can have a single flower while others can have over 20.
+It has a narrow, creeping stem that easily takes root at the nodes.
+Its trifoliate leaves are subdivided into three rounded leaflets, resembling a clover.
+Some varieties have green leaves, while others, such as Oxalis corniculata var. atropurpurea, have purple leaves.
+There are inconspicuous stipules at the base of each petiole.
+The small, yellow flowers have either round-edged or sharp-ended petals.
+The flowers close when the plant is not within direct sunlight, hence the name "sleeping beauty".
+Some specimens can have a single flower while others can have over 20.

 The fruit is a narrow, cylindrical capsule, 1–2 cm long, and noteworthy for its explosive discharge of the contained seeds, 1 mm long.
 Pollen is about 34 microns in diameter.

 Distribution

 This species probably comes from southeastern Asia.
 It was first described by Linnaeus in 1753 using specimens from Italy, and it seems to have been introduced to Italy from the east before 1500.
-It is now cosmopolitan in its distribution and is regarded as a weed in gardens, agricultural fields, and lawns.
+It is now cosmopolitan in its distribution and is often regarded as a weed in gardens, agricultural fields, and lawns.

+Chloroplast genome

+The chloroplast genome sequence is 152,189 bp in size, and contains 131 genes.
+It includes a pair of 25,387 bp inverted repeats that separate a large 83,427 bp single copy region.
+The genome suggests that this plant is closely related to O. drummondii.

 Uses

-The leaves of woodsorrel are quite edible, with a tangy taste of lemons.
-A drink can be made by infusing the leaves in hot water for about 10 minutes, sweetening and then chilling.
+The leaves of this species are edible, and have a tangy taste like lemons.
+A drink can be made by infusing the leaves in hot water for about 10 minutes, sweetening, and then chilling.
 The entire plant is rich in vitamin C. Any woodsorrel is safe in low dosages, but if eaten in large quantities over a length of time can inhibit calcium absorption by the body.

-As a hyperaccumulator of copper, it can be used for phytoremediation.
-The 1491 Ming Dynasty text, Precious Secrets of the Realm of the King of Xin, describes how to locate underground copper deposits by extracting trace elements of copper from the plant.
+Indigenous peoples of Taiwan frequently grow this plant (known roughly as p-r-səʔ) as a cure for snakebites and scabies.